vhive-serverless/vSwarm/benchmarks/chained-function-serving/README.md

 basic pipeline configuration (which does not require the use of a driver) also supports the `inline` transfer type.

+## Running this Benchmark

+1. If s3 is used, make sure to set the `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` environment variables!
+    The kn_deploy script will then substitute these values into the knative manifests.
+    Example:
+    ```bash
+    export AWS_ACCESS_KEY=ABCDEFGHIJKLMNOPQRST
+    export AWS_SECRET_KEY=ABCDEFGHIJKLMNOPQRSTUVWXYZABCDEFGHIJKLMN
+    ```

+2. Deploy the necessary functions using the `kn_deploy` script.
+    ```bash
+    ../../tools/kn_deploy.sh ./knative_yamls/s3/*
+    ```
+    Any sub-folder in the `knative_yamls` directory can be used, and all of the manifests therein must be deployed.

+    The sub-folders each contain an example configuration, and the can differ by the transfer type used as well as the configuration used.
+Please see the [instances](#instances) section of this document for further explanation of the different configurations available for this benchmark.

+    `fanin-basic` and `fanout-basic` contain manifests for the fan-in and fan-out configuration respectively.
+They both use the s3 transfer type and have tracing disabled.

+    `inline` contains the most generic example of this benchmark, which is a pipeline configuration using the inline transfer type and with tracing disabled.

+    `s3` contains another fan-in s3 configuration, also with tracing disabled.
+The fan-in degree and transfer size in this configuration differ from the `fanin-basic` configuration.

+3. Invoke the benchmark.
+The interface function of this benchmark depends on which configuration is has been deployed: `producer` should be used in the `pipeline` configuration, and `driver` in all other cases.
+The appropriate function should be invoked using the invoker or our test client, as described in the [running benchmarks](/docs/running_benchmarks.md) document.

 ## Instances
 Number of instances per function in a stable flow:
 | Function | Instances | Is Configurable |